-- Once it’s melted, keep cooking it until the butter turns golden brown, about 5 more minutes after it’s melted, make sure it doesn’t burn.
+- Once it’s melted, keep cooking on medium heat until the butter turns golden brown, about 5-6 more minutes after it’s melted, make sure it doesn’t burn.

-- Strain the brown butter into a bowl.
+- Strain the brown butter using a fine mesh sieve into a bowl.

-- Add both sugars, vanilla, baking powder, and baking soda to the brown butter and mix until blended.
+- Add the sugar and vanilla to the brown butter and mix until blended.

 - Add the egg and mix it in well.

-- Form the cookies dough into walnut-sized balls.
+- Form the cookiee dough into walnut-sized balls.
 I use a very small ice cream scoop.

 - Place the balls on a cookie sheet lined with parchment paper about 2 inches apart.

-- Using the back of a spoon make a dent in each dough ball.
+- Using the back of a spoon make a dent (thumbprint) in each dough ball.